 Get the attention of the person before starting a conversation.
 Getting someone with hearing loss’ attention could eliminate the chance of them not hearing you at all, where you will need to repeat yourself.
 Getting their attention can also reduce any immediate tension if they do ask you to repeat yourself because they were not aware that you were communicating with them.

-During the holidays, there are also multiple conversations happening at the same time and so grabbing their attention first will indicate to them that your conversation is what they should focus on.
+During the holidays, there are also multiple conversations happening at the same time so grabbing their attention first will indicate to them that your conversation is what they should focus on.

 Face them